b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 # Conclusion

-Within a single-level queries the complexity of operations is limited.
 Sometimes a multi-level query can be avoided with a `LIMIT`, `HAVING`, `ORDER BY`, `DISTINCT` or some clever function of a function.
 However, a straightforward multi-level query is often simplest and may perform best.
 Expect to write mutli-level queries when single-level queries are insufficiently expressive.